creatorstudioshq/wine-club-saas-current/README.md

 ### Configuration
 - Square Location ID and Access Token stored per wine club
-- Customer segments created for each subscription plan
+- Customer groups made in Square when a plan is created in teh portal
 - Payment methods stored in Square customer profiles
+- Payments stored in Square for each wine shipment.

 ## SaaS Architecture